Get help now

 - Harassment – including phone calls, text messages and social media comments

 - Restrictions on practicing faith or applying intimidation on the basis of culture or religion

 If you are in an emergency situation, call 000 immediately.

-Remember, the victim is never to blame for another person’s violence
+Remember, the person experiencing violence is never to blame for another person’s abusive actions and behaviours.

 About domestic and family violence

 - The offender is known to the person.
 A relative, partner or ex-partner.

 - The person experiencing violence often gets blamed for the offender’s actions

 - The offender uses threatening and controlling behaviour and prevents the person from leaving.